ncbi/DeepOpacityNet/README.md

 source deepopacitynet/bin/activate
 ```

+### Preprocessing
+We provided our custom code to preprocesss color fundus photos with sample examples in the "Preprocessing" folder.

 ### The trained models
 You can access the trained DeepOpacityNet model from the 'Model' folder.
 This model was trained on our development (i.e., internal) dataset.
+Also, we provided the codes used to generate the models used in the study in the "Model Codes" folder.

 ### Sample images
-We included the subset of the test set as sample images.
+We included the subset of the test set as sample preprocessed images.
 This subset was used for the subjective grading in our study.

 ### Run the script